ohinder/OnePhase.jl/to_do.md

 Short term:

+*- test on difficult set i.e. problems with few degrees of freedom*

+*- when should i apply aggressive steps ??? *
+*- compare d_P and d_D *
+*- perhaps use a more aggressive criterion for accepting aggressive steps? * *- or look at how well complementarity is updated for each variable = decrease????*

 *- remain feasible to bounds and make sure we start sufficiently feasible (perhaps compute max infeasiblity)* *- fix fixed variables *

+*- homogenous variant of algorithm ??? *

 - *fix error with predicted reduction of complementarity*
 - **stabilization should prioritize complementarity if dual is small and comp not satisfied**